 - Papers may address any topic related to international law and refugees, stateless persons, internally-displaced persons (IDPs), and/or forced migrants.

 - Student authors must be enrolled in an undergraduate or graduate degree program at an accredited university at the time of submission.

 - Papers must be written solely by the candidate, in English, and may not have been submitted for publication elsewhere.

 - Citations should be in footnotes, rather than endnotes.
-If the paper is selected for publication in the International Journal of Refugee Law, it must comply with the Journal’s style sheet and the OSCOLA footnote style.
-For that reason, students may choose to adopt this style in their manuscripts.
+If the paper is eventually selected for publication in the International Journal of Refugee Law (see below), it must comply with the Journal’s style guide and the OSCOLA footnote style.
+For that reason, students should consider adopting this style in their submission.